sukhjitsehra/osm-edit-report/README.md

     cd server/
     node index.js --user=<dbuser> --password=<dbpassword> --database=dbstatistic

+This will run the server at port 3021.
 Use [forever](http://labs.telasocial.com/nodejs-forever-daemon/) to run as a daemon.

 ### 5. Configure and serve web UI